konraddj/Electric-Petrol-Network-Design/README.md

 1. **Local Network Design for Maynooth Petrol Station**
    - **Scope:** Develop the local area network (LAN) for the petrol station, covering physical and logical network layouts, equipment specifications, and cost estimates.
    - **Tools Used:** GNS3 emulator for network simulation and validation.
-   - **Outcome:** A detailed LAN design and implementation plan tailored for the petrol station.
+   - **Outcome:** Detailed LAN design and implementation plan tailored for the petrol station.

 2. **WAN Design and Implementation**
-   - **Scope:** Design and deploy a WAN solution to connect the Maynooth petrol station, data centers in Cork and Malin, and the headquarters in Skerries.
+   - **Scope:** Design and deploy a WAN solution to connect the petrol station, data centers in Cork and Malin, and the headquarters in Skerries.
 This includes network routing, security, and redundancy planning.
    - **Tools Used:** FortiGate firewalls, IPsec VPNs, OSPF routing protocol, and SD-WAN technology.
    - **Outcome:** A robust WAN design ensuring secure, reliable, and efficient connectivity across all sites.